Umi no Hi: Marine Day in Japan

 Marine Day to thank the ocean for its gifts in Japan

-July in Japan is the month of the seas and oceans, as the third Sunday of the month is Umi no Hi (海の日) or Marine Day, also know as “Sea Day” or “Ocean Day”, a day to give thanks to the ocean’s bounty.
+July in Japan is the month of the seas and oceans, as the third Sunday of the month is Umi no Hi (海の日) or Marine Day, also known as “Sea Day” or “Ocean Day”, a day to give thanks to the ocean’s bounty.

-We have already said on other occasions, but Japan is a country with strong ties to nature.
+We have already said on other occasions, that Japan is a country with strong ties to nature.
 The major religions in Japan are Shintoism and Buddhism, both in equal measure since most Japanese practice both (this has historical reasons that we will talk about on another occasion).
 Especially in Shintoism a lot of importance is given to nature.
 In fact, this religion is essentially a nature cult, since it considers all elements of nature to be deities.

 Umi no Hi